umegaya/naquid/README.md

   - maybe better to more generalize NqLoop's alarm system and enable to directly call delegate object
 - [ ] server: graceful shutdown
   - stop accepting connection and wait until all request in the worker queue consumed
-- [ ] client: remove stub alarm and connection helper interface
-  - override NqLoop operator new/delete to avoid freeing with unique_ptr of QuicClientBase
 - [x] test: high frequent reconnection test
 - [x] test: server side stream initiation
 - [x] test: stream disconnection using on open callback